throwawayfaraway/DyKnowBlock/README.md

 Create a new project in your application

-Paste the Java code into application
+Paste the GodButton.java Java code into application

 Compile